Showing posts with label 1986. Show all posts

 For almost a decade (wow, that long?)
 I have tried to play as much of a game (as possible) before attempting to write a humble review.
 In light of that revelation, I'm going to do things differently for this next game and shall post here as I progress through.
 Hopefully, I won't get stumped and give up - yikes, that would be embarrassing!

 Without further ado, here is possibly the first episode of a mini-series for what appears a modest-looking action RPG (and I'm being kind there).
-It's called Sword Of Kadash that was originally released on lesser computers back in 1984/5 before finding its true home right here for the Atari ST in 1986 thanks to Dynamix /Polarware, Inc.
+It's called Sword Of Kadash and was originally released on lesser computers back in 1984/5 before finding its true home right here for the Atari ST in 1986 thanks to Dynamix /Polarware, Inc.

 It was developed by Kenneth L. Hurley and if that name sounds familiar then maybe you came over to the Atari ST around the same time as myself?
 Do you remember the graphical demo 'Monarch'?
 Yep, that simple animated screen was mind-blowing to witness.
 I was new and couldn't get over the impressive power of my new 16-bit computer!